 The process of carving stone is like a kind of active dreaming.
-The material has a density, an unforgiving nature and sense of permanence, but the work I do is about trying to convey an idea of transformation, of fragility and lightness.
+The material has a density, an unforgiving nature and sense of permanence.
+It is this process of working stone, especially with hand tools, which is at the heart of what I do.